 As events cancel left and right due to coronavirus, millions are left taking unplanned “staycations.”
 They’ve also been reacquainted with an all-too-regular outside guest: mosquitoes.

-If your yard has random dead patches, or leaves on your trees look like a lunatic attacked them with a scissors, chances are you can blame Japanese beetles.
+If your yard has random discolored patches, or leaves on your trees look like something attacked them with a scissors, chances are you can blame Japanese beetles.

-Come late spring or early summer, you probably can't wait to get out on your ski boat.
+Come late spring or early summer, you probably can't wait to get out on your sail boat.
 Be aware that you might have some unanticipated company.

 The hits just keep coming, in the form of more unwelcomed six-legged visitors whose real home is across the waters.

 A surge of offensive bugs has washed over our Ozaukee County neighborhood Pewaukee and Wisconsin in the past two decades: the Japanese beetle and gypsy moth to name a few.
 All are native to foreign countries.
 All have caused environmental and economic havoc in the United States, where no natural predators exist to control them.

 Tired of having to continually brush spider webs off the side of the building?
 Or, worse yet, power wash or paint every few years to get rid of piled-up webs?

 Something moving on your body usually causes a range of reactions: irritated at best, downright scary at worst.